l-d-s/rankGap/README.md

 <img src="man/figures/README-rgap_stacked_hist-1.png" width="45%" />

-The `rank_gap_hist` function takes as input *signed* statistics—here *t*-values— and generates within-condition ranks and the associated rank-gap statistics from their absolute values.

-Thus, the spike near 0 in the distribution indicates **greater-than-expected concordance in the gene ranks across conditions**.

-The histogram has been stratified by the signs of the estimated log fold-changes, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons—i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs.
+The spike near 0 in the distribution indicates **greater-than-expected concordance in the gene ranks across conditions**.
+The histogram has been stratified by the signs of the estimated log fold-changes, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons—i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs—and that there’s evidence of ~hundreds of such genes.

-As a measure of concordance, rank-gap statistics implicitly emphasize genes that are ranked high in any of the 3 conditions—that is, for which the maximum of the ranks is large.
-However we can more explicitly focus on high-ranked genes using the fact that rank-gap statistics are also uniformly distributed conditional on the maximum rank:
+We can more explicitly focus on these genes using the fact that rank-gap statistics are also uniformly distributed conditional on the maximum rank.
+Here we stratify using quartile bins:

 ``` r
 with(